BushiNoTamashiiKen-zz/NodeAppz/README.md

 # NodeAppz
-A living jar of Node.js and related JS web-app cookies
+A living jar of Node and other related JS web-app goodies

 # Run
 Node chat.js